davidlonsdale92/ConversationWithChatGPT/README.md

 Right now the ElevenLabs API key must be hardcoded directly in the stt.py and tts.py files.
 This will be changed in a future update.

+## Support
+This application has only been tested using macOS with Apple Silicon.
+CustomTkinter does support both MacOS and Windows, though some issues may occur through use on other platforms.

 ---
 Go check out the official repo for [customtkinter](https://github.com/TomSchimansky/CustomTkinter#readme) and see what else the package can do.